digital-polyglot/intervalsets/README.md

-# range-sets
+# rangesets
-Microservice which operates on ranges and range-sets
+Microservice which operates on Ranges and RangeSets